NREL/dencity-gem/README.md

 ```ruby
 analysis = d.retrieve_analysis(<analysis_name>, <user_id>)
 ```
-You have access to your own user_id from the response object returned once you login to DEnCity, or from your account page on dencity.org.
+You have access to your own user_id from the response object returned once you login to DEnCity, or from your account page on DEnCity.org.

 ### Upload an Analysis
-First load an analysis from a json file, then upload to DEnCity.
+First load an analysis from a json file, then upload to DEnCity.org.
 ```ruby
 d.load_analysis(<json_file_path>)
 analysis_response = d.upload_analysis
 ```
-To catch the response and ensure that the analysis was uploaded to DEnCity correctly, you may want to use a begin-end block:
+To catch the response and ensure that the analysis was uploaded to DEnCity.org correctly, you may want to use a begin-end block:
 ```ruby
 d.load_analysis(<json_file_path>)
 begin